Ante Barać

-Ante Barac (born September 27, 1980) is a Croatian footballer who currently plays for NK Zagora Unešić in his home country.
-Barac is a midfielder from Split, Croatia.
+Ante Barać (born September 27, 1980) is a Croatian footballer who plays for Primorac Stobreč in his home country.
+Barać is a midfielder from Split, Croatia.

 Singapore

 Scoring a free-kick in a 3–0 triumph over Balestier Khalsa in the S.League, Barac's goal was picked as the goal of the month for July 2012.
 He was also one of the midfielders in Goal.com's 2012 Round 7 S.League Team of the Week for his chance-creating and set-pieces to help his Housing beat Woodlands Wellington 3–1.

 Authored one goal in the 2012 Singapore Cup, in a 2-1 quarterfinal win over Gombak United.

 The midfielder's appearance bears some similitude to that of English footballer Bobby Charlton.